jrdnwrth/artificial-intelligence/subconscious/first_musings_to_sort.md

 We can tell our low level brain to stay on the main highway and avoid other cars.
 It will ignore exits, etc.

-    Somehow the high level brain sets the threashold and subjects for when the low level should inform it to pay attention.
+    Somehow the high level brain sets the threshold and subjects for when the low level should inform it to pay attention.
-    I'm guessing guys leave their threashold pretty high.
+    I'm guessing guys leave their threshold pretty high.